CPScript/CPScript/README.md

 </details>

-> NOTE: if your looking at my pins they are my most recent software... to see the rest of my repositories click: [here](https://github.com/CPScript?tab=repositories)
+> NOTE: Have a good day! bellow are my pins...
+To see the rest of my repositories click: [here](https://github.com/CPScript?tab=repositories)